gboehl/dynare/doc/manual/source/time-series.rst

 methods used for creating and dealing with dates and then the class used for using time series.
-Dynare also provides an interface to the X-13 ARIMA-SEATS seasonal adjustment program produced, distributed, and maintained by the US Census Bureau (2017).
+Dynare also provides an interface to the X-13 ARIMA-SEATS seasonal adjustment program produced, distributed, and maintained by the U.S. Census Bureau (2020).

 Dates